simonecorsi/awesome/README.md

 *   [oxequa/realize](https://github.com/oxequa/realize) - Realize is the #1 Golang Task Runner which enhance your workflow by automating the most common tasks and using the best performing Golang live reloading.
 *   [struCoder/pmgo](https://github.com/struCoder/pmgo) - pmgo is a process manager for Golang applications.
 *   [gofiber/fiber](https://github.com/gofiber/fiber) - ⚡️ Express inspired web framework written in Go
-*   [micro/micro](https://github.com/micro/micro) - Micro is a cloud platform for API development
+*   [micro/micro](https://github.com/micro/micro) - Micro is a platform for API development
 *   [shixzie/nlp](https://github.com/shixzie/nlp) - \[UNMANTEINED] Extract values from strings and fill your structs with nlp.
 *   [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 *   [valyala/fasthttp](https://github.com/valyala/fasthttp) - Fast HTTP package for Go.
 Tuned for high performance.
 Zero memory allocations in hot paths.
 Up to 10x faster than net/http